lghenk/MA-Expanding-Space/README.md

 This is a game made for a school assignment called "Expanding Space" we made this game in Unity.

+The controls of the game are:
+- WASD : Walking
+- Arrow Keys : Shooting
+- Mouse : Menu Navigation

 ---
 Made by "group 6":
 - Developers: